open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

 ### –-root

-Used to specify the directory where the root go.mod file exists.
-If a root flag is not provided, crosslink will attempt to find the root directory of a git repository using a tool available in the go-build-tools repo.
+Used to provide the path to a directory where a go.mod file must exist.
 The root flag is available to all crosslink subcommands.

 **Note: If no --root flag is provided than crosslink attempts to identify a git repository in the current or a parent directory.
 If no git repository exists